MennaRefaatt/ride_now/README.md

 - the passenger cant nav to checkout screen when there is no from or to address ✅
 - fix the cancel trip bug ✅
 - make a animation on the driver home screen when the driver receives a new trip ✅
-- theming
+- theming ✅
-- mark all the notifications
+- mark all the notifications as read ✅
+- rating
 ===========================================================
 - Users => Client, Driver, Admin
 - Driver => driver data, car data,Reviews, wallet data, charge,rides.